p158276/p158276.github.io/about.md

 	- Enhanced agency support by redesigning the support framework and tooling, resulting in faster resolution times and a 30% improvement in CSAT.
 	- Collaborated with cross-functional teams, including product, engineering, and sales, to identify and resolve advertiser pain points and frictions.
 	- Presented at the Conversion API workshop during the Meta Performance Marketing Summit, leading to a $9 million revenue improvement.

 TWITTER
 - Partner Engineer in LONDON, 08.2021 - 06.2022
 - Partner Engineer in APAC, SINGAPORE, 11.2019 - 07.2021
 	- Drove collaboration between network partners, SSPs/DSPs, and our Customer Success team to address bugs, requirements, and feature requests, acting as a liaison between Product and Engineering.
-    	- Collaborated closely with top-tier clients (Bitmango, Habby, MetaJoy, Voodoo, Zynga, etc.) to solve complex problems with customized solutions.
+	- Collaborated closely with top-tier clients (Bitmango, Habby, MetaJoy, Voodoo,Zynga, etc.) to solve complex problems with customized solutions.
 	- Co-led MoPub's ad mediation product, which allows app publishers to monetize with 5+ ad networks (AppLovin, Pangle, InMobi, etc.); this includes certifying adapters, supporting and troubleshooting 3rd-party network SDKs, and working with SDK partners on mobile advertising in general.
     - Provided expert technical consultation and collaborated with the demand and supply sides to solve complex problems.
-		- Troubleshot bidder integration with network partners (BidMachine, Criteo, Google, InMobi, etc.).
+	- Troubleshot bidder integration with network partners (BidMachine, Criteo,Google, InMobi, etc.).
-<br></br>

 * INTOWOW - TAIPEI, TAIWAN, 07.2017 - 10.2019
 	- Advisory Solution Engineer Team Lead
   		- Designed the best SDK integration practices, supported client-side code troubleshoot, and analyzed results for over 50 publishers